 Besides the above health benefits of hibiscus tea, some other are aphrodisiac, antiseptic, astringent and anti-inflammatory.

-Side Effects of Hibiscus extracts
+Side Effects of Hibiscus tea

 Hibiscus is safe to consume but may cause certain health-related side effect when taken in excess